 - Pour in white wine, cook, scraping up any brown bits with a spatula, until the wine is reduced to at least half.

 - Add rosemary, oregano, broth, salt (optional), and the browned beef shank back into the pot.
-Pour in the crushed tomatoes.Select "Manual" and cook for 60 minutes.
+Pour in the crushed tomatoes.Select "Manual" on a high setting and cook for 60 minutes (fall-off the bone meat).
 When the cooking cycle is completed, quickly release the pressure.